SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.6.md

 From now on, when NATS reconnects, it will no longer perform the default reconnection algorithm of the NATS library.
 Instead, it will perform a custom reconnection algorithm that will do the following:

-1. Re-read the NATS configuration file.
+1. Re-read the MessageBroker configuration file.
 1. Update the endpoints to which MessageBroker will connect.

-Also, the `NatsSession` class has the following new property:
+Also, the `NatsSessionOptions` class has the following new property:

 - *DisconnectedHandler*: Forces NATS to override the handler when disconnecting.

   By setting *DisconnectedHandler* to true, you can force NATS to invoke a custom handler when it disconnects.

   > [!IMPORTANT]
   > When *DisconnectedHandler* is set to true, NATS will not perform the new reconnection algorithm described above.
-However, it will re-read its configuration.
+However, it will re-read the MessageBroker configuration file.

 #### Simple alarm filters can now be translated to Elasticsearch/OpenSearch queries [ID_38898]